Intrinsic Fermi Surface Contribution to the Bulk Photovoltaic Effect

 As an example, we calculate this contribution to the CPGE in a three-dimensional time-reversal symmetric, but inversion symmetry broken Weyl semimetal.
 We show that for an isotropic Weyl node, this response is proportional to the Weyl node's charge weighted by a factor that depends on the energy of the Bloch bands near the Fermi surface.
+In the small $\omega$ limit, the photovoltaic response for an isolated Weyl node is purely quantized and would therefore directly measure the topological charge of the Weyl point.
 When mirror symmetries are broken in a chiral Weyl semimetal, point nodes with opposite topological charges are offset in energy, allowing a nonzero DC charge current to flow.
-In the small $\omega$ limit, the photovoltaic response for an isolated Weyl node is purely quantized and would therefore directly measure the topological charge of the Weyl point.
-Here, the dynamic response is an intrinsic DC charge current.
-This can be distinguished from the extrinsic quantized circular photogalvanic effect deriving from the injection contribution to the current and whose response describes a rate of change of the current that manifests in experiment as an extrinsic DC contribution to the current, which is proportional to a scattering time $\tau$ \cite{de2017quantized}.
+This can be distinguished from the extrinsic quantized circular photogalvanic effect deriving from the injection contribution to the current, which is proportional to a scattering time $\tau$ \cite{de2017quantized}.

 {\em General theory}---We study the Hamiltonian for a particle with charge $-e$ coupled to a time-dependent vector potential $\boldsymbol{A}(t)$